temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 There are 4 Timeouts in Temporal — 2 that are commonly used, and 2 that are only useful in specific cases:

-- ScheduleToClose: to limit maximum execution time including retries
+- `ScheduleToClose`: to limit maximum execution time including retries
-- StartToClose: to limit maximum execution time of a single invocation.
+- `StartToClose`: to limit maximum execution time of a single invocation.
 We recommend ALWAYS setting this!
-- Heartbeat: For long running activities, to register more frequent health checks
+- `Heartbeat`: For long running activities, to register more frequent health checks
-- ScheduleToStart: For queue timeouts and task routing, to limit maximum time that an activity waits in a task queue.
+- `ScheduleToStart`: For queue timeouts and task routing, to limit maximum time that an activity waits in a task queue.
 This is rarely needed!

 ## Lifecycle of an Activity